JustSpk/DarkMatter/README.md

 * Hammock for making the original theme.
 * Devilbro for giving me permission to use his BlurpleRecolor theme.
 This saved a lot of time.

-by SPK demo Discord Theme project
+by SPK demo Discord Theme project!!!